 Many factors adversely affect water quality and oyster reef health.
 Runoff and erosion from industry, farming, and development contribute to lower salinity, low oxygen levels, and silt overload.
 Waste, toxins, and excess nutrients end up in the water, weakening oysters and increasing the spread of disease.
-Over-sedimentation reduces available nutrition and pollutes the hard bottom habitat that these shellfish require.
+Sedimentation reduces available nutrition and silts over the hard bottom habitat that these shellfish require.
 As oysters decline in health and numbers, their remarkable ability to filter water is diminished, resulting in poorer water quality.
 The cycle is difficult to reverse.

 What We Do